janxb/tutorials/content/hetzner-debian-root-on-zfs.md

 This guide will help you setup a server (works on both cloud and dedicated) with Debian 12, Root-on-ZFS filesystem and ZFSBootMenu as GRUB alternative.

 {: .danger }
 If you are following this tutorial on Hetzner Cloud virtual machines, please note that not all instance types are equipped with UEFI.
-If you want to make sure you get an UEFI-enabled instance, please select one of the `dedicated vCPU` instance types.
+You need to either select a "dedicated vCPU" instance, or create a ticket for Hetzner support, asking then to switch your machine to UEFI.

+{: .note }
+__Hint:__ If you are using an encrypted ZFS setup, I suggest that you use a number-only passphrase to mitigate issues with the Hetzner KVM console like wrong keyboard layout, wrong capitalization or other variants of mangling your input.

 ## Reboot your server into recovery system